mturchin20/MAPITR/cran-comments.md

 ## New Version Submission
-This is a new version submission.
+This is a new version resubmission.
 In this version I have:

+* In this resubmission I have created non-
+  OpenMP versions of the code.
 * In the comments from an earlier submission it was requested to include a reference for this method if possible in DESCRIPTION.
 Currently a